Rocket attack in Syria kills 10 soldiers, state media says | Law-Order

 Reuters could not independently verify the reports or the video.
 Hours after the attack, Russian warplanes carried out air strikes on rebel-held areas in the northwest, the Observatory reported, saying it had no immediate information on the results of the air strikes.

+The head of Lebanon's heavily armed Shi'ite movement Hezbollah, which has intervened in Syria in support of President Bashar al-Assad, announced his condolences later on Friday in a televised address.
+Northwestern Syria is the last major stronghold of insurgents fighting the government and its allies.
+Turkish forces, which back some rebel groups, are deployed in the rebel-held area.

-The main frontlines in the conflict, which spiralled out of protests against President Bashar al-Assad in 2011, have been largely frozen for several years.
+The main frontlines in the conflict, which spiralled out of protests against Assad in 2011, have been largely frozen for several years.
 Russia deployed its air force to Syria in 2015 in support of the Syrian government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)